wp-plugins/zotpress/readme.txt

 = 1.2 =
 * Optimized JavaScript functions.
 Fixed some grammatical errors on the Help page.
 More selective loading of JavaScript.
 And most importantly ... added a Zotpress widget option.
 This also means you can have more than one Zotpress call on a single page.

+= 1.3 =
+* Added cURL, which is (maybe?) quicker, (definitely?) safer, and (more likely to be?) supported.
+Requests default to cURL first now.

 == Upgrade Notice ==

 = 1.2 =
 Lots of little issues fixed.
 Plus, you can now use a Zotpress widget instead of shortcode.

+= 1.3 =
+Implemented cURL, which should help those having read/write issues on their server.